top of page

 VICE PRESIDENT OF MARKETING

-Hi, I’m Tim and I am the Marketing Vice President for BES in 2025.
-As the Vice President of Marketing for BES in 2025, I’m responsible for promoting events organized by our society through managing social media platforms and building connections and publicity with university clubs and the biomedical engineering industry.
+Hi, I’m Tim, the Marketing Vice President for BES for 2026.
+As the Vice President of Marketing for BES in 2026, I’m responsible for promoting events organized by our society through managing social media platforms and building connections and publicity with university clubs and the biomedical engineering industry.
 My goal is to create engaging, dynamic content that boosts BES’s presence while maintaining a professional image that reflects the values of the biomedical engineering field.

-I’m currently studying a double degree in Bachelor of Engineering (Honours), majoring in Biomedical Engineering, and a Bachelor of Science, majoring in Physics, at the University of Western Australia.
-I’ve always been fascinated by the intersection of modern technology and the human body, and I’m excited about the potential of new innovations in biotechnology.
-Outside of uni, I love playing sports like tennis and frisbee, and I’m always up for a board game with friends.
+I’m currently studying a double degree in Bachelor of Engineering (Honours) and Bachelor of Science, majoring in Biomedical Engineering and Physics, at the University of Western Australia.
+I’ve always been fascinated by the intersection of modern technology and the human body, and I’m excited to apply what I’ve learnt from my experiences to new innovations in biotechnology.
+Outside of uni, I love playing sports like tennis and frisbee, and I’m always up for video or board games with friends!